ColdGrub1384/Pyto/docs_build/html/_sources/index.rst.txt

 Pyto is an open source app to code and run Python code locally on an iPad or iPhone.
 The app uses the Python C API to run Python code in the same process of the app, due to iOS restrictions.
 Third party pure Python modules can be installed from PyPi and some libraries with C extensions are bundled in the app.
 For a list of included libraries, see `Third Party <third_party.html>`__.

+The Python 3.10 binary that comes with the app is from the `Python-Apple-support <https://github.com/beeware/Python-Apple-support/tree/3.10>`__ project by beeware. `Toga <https://toga.readthedocs.io/en/latest/>`__, a cross platform UI library is also included.

+Other modules were built specifically for this app, allowing access to some of the OS APIs.

 Frequently asked
 ----------------